 Liberal Studies

-Liberal studies, also known as liberal arts, is an interdisciplinary major that explores a wide range of subject areas.
-These areas include but not limited to: Literature, Humanities, History, Philosophy, Science, Writing, Music, Art, Foreign Languages, Kinesiology, Psychology, Sociology, and Geography.
-The goal of a liberal studies degree is to build foundational skills and knowledge that graduates can apply to different career paths.
-These programs typically involve core courses in the humanities and social sciences and typically offer the foundation for elementary school teaching.
+Liberal studies is an interdisciplinary major that explores a wide range of subject areas to build foundational skills and knowledge that graduates can apply to different career paths.
+These programs typically involve core courses that offer a foundation for elementary school and special education teaching.
+Some CSUs also offer Integrated Teacher Education Programs (ITEP) that result in a teaching credential along with the BA.

 Supplementary Authorization in Computer Science